 - Pothos Plant

-Water & Humidity for your Panther ChameleonPanther Chameleons love water and use it for hydration, humidity and to clean their eyes.
+Panther Chameleons love water and use it for hydration, humidity and cleaning (for their eyes).
 Unlike some other reptiles, panther chameleons will not drink water from a dish.
-Instead, they prefer water that moves and flows—they are attracted to the glisten.
+Instead, they prefer water that moves and flows—they are attracted to the shimmer of moving water.
 It is imperative to provide them fresh, clean water and adequate humidity throughout the day.